tsunami416604/azure-docs.hu-hu/articles/data-factory/self-hosted-integration-runtime-troubleshoot-guide.md

 1. Telepítse az MSI-t, és regisztrálja a Integration Runtime.

-### <a name="unable-to-register-the-self-hosted-ir-due-to-localhost"></a>Nem lehet regisztrálni a saját üzemeltetésű IR-t a localhost miatt
+### <a name="unable-to-register-the-self-hosted-ir-due-to-localhost"></a>A saját üzemeltetési integrációs modul nem regisztrálható a localhost miatt

 #### <a name="symptoms"></a>Hibajelenségek